 On April 24, the Canadians were gassed.

-- Canadian medical officer John McCrae was inspired to write his famous poem “In Flanders Fields” after one of his friends was killed in the battle.
-The poem is the reason poppies are used for remembrance on Memorial Day.
+- Canadian medical officer John McCrae was inspired to write his famous poem “In Flanders Fields” after a friend was killed in the battle.
+The poem is the reason poppies are a symbol of remembrance on Memorial Day.

 The Canadians had nearly 6,000 casualties in their first major engagement of the war.